mikiher/audiobookshelf-windows/Readme.md

 Download the latest installer release from the [release page](https://github.com/mikiher/audiobookshelf-windows/releases/latest) and run it.

 ## Caveats
-- The server currently uses [tone](https://github.com/sandreas/tone) to embed metadata and covers in audio files.
-`tone` is slated to be replaced soon, so it is not included in the Windows installer release
 - It's not currently possible to migrate the server data from a previous Windows Docker installation to this one (see [this issue](https://github.com/mikiher/audiobookshelf-windows/issues/3))

 ## Development